primeapple/assembler-user-interface/README.md

 npm run build
 ```

-You can now access the webapp by opening the `index.html` file in your browser.
+You can now access the webapp by running `npx http-server` and visit http://localhost:8080 in your browser.

 # Documentation